adithyanotfound/SynapseQL/README.md

 ## Overview

-This server provides a flexible API for querying data across multiple PostgreSQL databases.
+This server provides a flexible API for querying data across multiple PostgreSQL databases..
 It supports:

 - Standard queries with filtering, sorting and pagination
 - Relation-based queries with automatic joins